jupyter-book/myst-plugins/plugins/github-issue-table/README.md

 Renders GitHub issues and PRs as tables from search queries.

+> **Warning**: This will change rapidly!
+>
+> Chris is prototyping this for the Jupyter Book docs and for now is iterating on it very quickly.
+At some point it'll slow down, but he's also using this as an experiment to see how useful LLMs are for generating plugins, so this will probably change a lot and be highly variable in its code updates!

 ## Installation

 Use the bundled single-file version from the repository in a `myst.yml` file: